liborty/rstats/README.md

 ## Appendix II: Recent Releases

+* **Version 0.8.1** Replaced the entire `statsi64.rs` module with its generic equivalent `statsgen.rs`.
+This is a big improvement in generality, as its methods will now work on all primitive numeric types, not just f64 and i64 as previously.
+This change should be otherwise unnoticeable to the users.

 * **Version 0.8.0** Simplified, more stable version.
 Moved auxiliary macro `here` and functions `wv,wi` to crate `indxvec`.
 Tidied up the tests accordingly.

 * **Version 0.7.17** Updated Cargo.toml dependency to `indxvec = "^0.2"`.